osmosis-labs/osmosis/x/market/spec/01_concepts.md

 ## Virtual Liquidity Pools

-The market starts out with two liquidity pools of equal sizes, one representing Terra (all denominations) and another representing Luna, initialiazed by the parameter `BasePool`, which defines the initial size of the Terra and Luna liquidity pools.
+The market starts out with two liquidity pools of equal sizes, one representing Terra (all denominations) and another representing Luna, initialized by the parameter `BasePool`, which defines the initial size of the Terra and Luna liquidity pools.

 In practice, rather than keeping track of the sizes of the two pools, the information is encoded in a number `delta`, which the blockchain stores as `TerraPoolDelta`, representing the deviation of the Terra pool from its base size in units µSDR.